-You have read our article on obesity; then you will know that over 2.5 million dogs are overweight according to the latest research.
-Some of this is due to people not taking into account treats as part of the calorie/food intake.
-Whilst food is the obvious reward this does not have to be the case (Missy loves a good game of ball as her reward or liver).
+You have read our article on obesity; then you will know that over 2.5 million dogs are overweight, according to the latest research.
+Some of this is due to people not considering treats as part of the calorie/food intake.
+Whilst food is the obvious reward.
+This does not have to be the case (Missy loves a good ball game as her reward or liver).

-If you look around any pet shop or online store, you will soon discover that there is a wide range of’ training treats‘.
-The thing I have found with a lot of them is that they are big chunks of biscuit, I have always found that small, highly tasty morsels are far more effective.
-After all, if you give them a large biscuit you are not only helping them to become overweight but by the time they’ve crunched through a dog biscuit they’ve forgotten what it is they were being rewarded and you have also lost some of the focus.
+If you look around any pet shop or online store, you will soon discover a wide range of training treats.
+The thing I have found with a lot of them is that they are big chunks of biscuits.
+I have always found that small, highly tasty morsels are far more effective.
+After all, if you give them a large biscuit, you are not only helping them to become overweight, but by the time they’ve crunched through a dog biscuit, they’ve forgotten what it is they were being rewarded, and you have also lost some of the focus.

-Another thing I have discovered having a hyper allogenic dog is that most commercial treats are full of sugar, addictive’s, and low quality ingredients which are very unhealthy for your dog.
-For example, just looking at a well-known brand of reward strips the first ingredient is cereals, followed by various sugars.
+Another thing I have discovered about having a hyper-allogenic dog is that most commercial treats are full of sugar, addictive’s, and low-quality ingredients, which are very unhealthy for your dog.
+For example, just looking at a well-known brand of reward strips, the first ingredient is cereals, followed by various sugars.

-Finally, remember when using food for training is to make it different from their usual– food, after all, it does not take them long to work out they can get the food for free later on, so why would they bother to work hard for it?
+Finally, remember when using food for training is to make it different from their usual– food.
+After all, it does not take long to work out that they can get the food for free later on, so why would they bother to work hard for it?

 Equipment you’ll need for Homemade dog treats.

-Making homemade dog treats requires n special equipment just the basic.
-Many of these things will already be in your kitchen, and if you don’t have one or two things, don’t worry about it.
+Making homemade dog treats requires no special equipment, just the basics.
+Any of these things will already be in your kitchen, and if you don’t have one or two things, don’t worry about it.

-- Wooden spoon, spatula, a knife or biscuit cutter
+• Wooden spoon, spatula, knife or biscuit cutter

 A note about ingredients

-Most of the ingredients you need to make delicious and healthy treats for your dog are readily available in your local shops or supermarket.
-These include things such as liver, peanut butter (make sure it doesn’t have xylitol), cheese, fish will all go towards creating treats that your dog will love.
-There are, however, some foods which you should not feed your dog.
-Chocolate, grapes, coffee, potatoes, onions should be avoided when creating treats for your dogs.
+Most of the ingredients you need to make delicious and healthy treats for your dog are readily available in your local shops or supermarket, including things such as liver, peanut butter (make sure it doesn’t have xylitol), cheese, fish will all go towards creating treats that your dog will love.
+However, there are some foods you should not feed your dog.
+Chocolate, grapes, coffee, potatoes, and onions should be avoided when creating treats for your dogs.

-Missy just loves her liver, whether it be in a cake or dried and in some ways, this is not surprising.
-When dogs had to hunt for food, the liver was considered to be the prize bit of a kill.
-This would be the first part of the animal to be eaten along with the heart.
+Missy loves her liver.
+Whether it be in a cake or dried and some ways, this is not surprising.
+When dogs had to hunt for food, the liver was considered the prize bit of a kill.
+T s would be the first part of the animal to be eaten, along with the heart.
 The liver could also only be eaten by the head of the pack.
-However, today things are different, and we cook it for them and they all enjoy it.
+How things are different, and we cook it for them, and they all enjoy it.

-Lambs liver is very easy to get from supermarkets and if you purchase towards the end of the day is often reduced and provides a tasty reward
+Lambs liver is very easy to get from supermarkets, and if you purchase it towards the end of the day is often reduced and provides a tasty reward

 Ingredients